Home » Las Vegas » Las Vegas Natural History Museum tickets

 Lifesize recreations of massive whales and sharks hang from the ceilings and walls.

-Visitors also hear the sounds of a humpback whale, killer whale, pilot whale, dolphin, etc., at the push of a button.
+Visitors also hear the sounds of a humpback, killer, pilot, dolphin, etc., at the push of a button.

 Don’t miss out on the shark egg hatchery.